Fire Hydrant Permit Program

 Meter Sizing Guide

-- 3/4 inch Meter - Garden Hose End used for general water, e.g., lawns, flower beds and general construction use.
+- 3 quarters-inch Meter - Garden Hose End used for general water, e.g., lawns, flower beds and general construction use.

-- One inch Meter - Pipe Nipple - Construction/Contractor use, e.g., construction site dust control, large scale watering and filling tanks under 500 gallons.
+- One inch Meter - Pipe Nipple - Construction or Contractor use, e.g., construction site dust control, large scale watering and filling tanks under 500 gallons.

-- Note: 3/4 inch and one inch meters may be used on any public fire hydrant in Baltimore County.
+- Note: 3 quarters-inch and one-inch meters may be used on any public fire hydrant in Baltimore County.

-- Three inch Meter (2 1/2 in.
-NST - Male Fitting) Used to fill tanker trucks over 2500 gallons.
+- Three inch Meter (2 and one-half inch NST - Male Fitting) Used to fill tanker trucks over 2,500 gallons.
 Tanker trucks must be inspected and approved by the Bureau of Utilities prior to a meter being issued.

 The Bureau of Utilities will issue you a fire hydrant meter along with the appropriate wrench and instructions for proper use.